saadmohiuddin/kalman_tracking/README.md

 plt.title("ATLAS Inner Detector Visualization") plt.show()

-This allows other team members (like Aissata) to integrate the detector into larger figures, custom simulations, or animations using Matplotlib’s 3D plotting tools.
+This allows other team members to integrate the detector into larger figures.

----

 ## Requirements